 Under GAAP, our Consolidated Balance Sheets reflect a mixture of measurement methods for financial assets and liabilities ("financial instruments").
-Derivative financial instruments are reported at fair value in our consolidated balance sheet.
-Other financial instruments are reported at historical cost or amortized cost in our consolidated balance sheet, with fair value measurements for these instruments provided as supplemental information.
+Derivative financial instruments are reported at fair value in our Consolidated Balance Sheets.
+Other financial instruments are reported at historical cost or amortized cost in our Consolidated Balance Sheets.
 The following are additional qualitative and quantitative disclosures regarding fair value measurements of financial instruments.